 Describe the analysis of research data and statistical description used.

 Describe the implications of the findings and limitations of the research, and if necessary the suggestions the researcher proposes for future research.

 Contains the sources cited in article writing.
 Only referenced sources are listed in this reference list.

 Loading the tables, drawings and research instruments used

 - Articles are typed with single-spaced line spacing on quarto / letter paper (8.5 "x 11"), with a two-column view.

-- The maximum 15 page length of the article (with Times New Roman 12 pt).
+- The maximum article length is 15 pages (with Times New Roman 12 pt).

 - Top, bottom, left and right margins of at least 1 inch.

-- All pages including tables, attachments, and references must be serial numbered pages.
+- All pages including tables, attachments, and references should be serial numbered pages.

 - Each table or picture is numbered, the title corresponds to the contents of the table or image and the source of the quotation (if relevant).

-Excerpts in text should be written between brackets and parentheses that mention the author's final name, years without commas, and page numbers if necessary.
+Quotations in text should be written between brackets and parentheses that mention the author's final name, year without comma, and page number if necessary.

 a.
 One source of quotations with one author: (Baily, 1995).
 If accompanied by page numbers: (Baily, 1995: 47)

 b.
 One citation source with two authors: (Chan and Baily, 1997)

 c.
 One citation source with more than two authors: (Fatemi et al., 1997 or Walsh et al., 1998)